MahApps/mahapps.com/input/docs/controls/flipview.md

 | `SelectedIndex` | jump anywhere; the transition direction is worked out from the old and new index |
 | `CircularNavigation` | `False` by default; when `True`, the ends wrap around |

-Which button is visible is **computed, not fixed**. `DetectControlButtonsStatus` hides the back button on the first item and the forward button on the last, unless `CircularNavigation` is on — which is why the figures on this page sit on the middle slide.
+Which button is visible is **computed, not fixed**. `DetectControlButtonsStatus` hides the back button on the first item and the forward button on the last, unless `CircularNavigation` is on.

 ![Buttons inside, outside, and switched off](images/flipview-buttons.png)